-Led by Isaac (Ike) Stockton, this gang operated between 1878-1881.
+Led by Isaac (Ike) Stockton, the Stockton Gang operated between 1878-1881.
 The gang also included Ike’s brother, Porter (Port); his next-in-command, Harg Eskridge; Dyson Eskridge, and Bert Wilkerson.
 The gang was sometimes referred to as the Stockton-Eskridge Gang.

-The gang was notorious for robbing and rustling cattle in northern New Mexico while escaping back over the line into the Silverton, Colorado area.
+The gang was notorious for robbing and rustling cattle in northern New Mexico while escaping back to the Silverton, Colorado area.
 Their efforts soon spawned an all-out feud, sometimes referred to as the San Juan County War, with the Simmons family in Farmington, New Mexico.
 The Simmons family accused the Stocktons of stealing their cattle and selling the beef to army posts.
 The “war” erupted into full-scale shoot-outs and lynchings in 1880.
-In fact, the Stockton’s “business” was so profitable; they flaunted themselves, even opening a butcher shop in Animas City (Durango).
-In the meantime almost two dozen ranchers in the Farmington area had begun to side with the Simmons, guarding their property night and day against the cattle rustlers.
+In fact, Stockton’s “business” was so profitable; they flaunted themselves, even opening a butcher shop in Animas City (Durango).
+In the meantime, almost two dozen ranchers in the Farmington area had begun to side with the Simmons, guarding their property night and day against the cattle rustlers.

-Meanwhile, the gang was posing as prosperous cattlemen in Animas City, Colorado, where the people of that city stood behind them, partly because Port Stockton was serving as the town marshal, and partly because they believed the men were what they said they were.
+Meanwhile, the gang was posing as prosperous cattlemen in Animas City, Colorado, where the people of that city stood behind them, partly because Port Stockton served as the town marshal and partly because they believed the men were what they said they were.